 First printed description of coffee plant (bon) and drink (caova) in Alpini’s The Plants of Egypt.

-Belli (botanist) sends Egyptian (?) coffee beans to de l’ Ecluse (botanist).
+Botanist Belli sends Egyptian coffee beans to the botanist de l’ Ecluse.

 First printed reference in English to chaoua in a note in the translation from the Dutch of Linschooten’s Travels.